-We created several sketches of this new format, identifying variations of elements, positions, dimensions, texts, etc.
+We created several sketches of this new format, identifying variations of elements, positions, dimensions, copy, CTA, etc.

 For development, we used front-end techs - HTML, CSS and JS - for the ad creation, which is known in the digital advertising market as rich media.
-It's always required to think that the ad could appear on various types of screens and devices.
+It's always important to think the ad can appear on various types of screens and devices.

-So the attention given to performance and loading time is extremely important, which leads to a development of lighter pieces that provide the proposed goal and value.
-We raised some options for development, which were: to create all pieces from zero; or to utilize a new framework, the AMP.
+So give attention and effort to performance and loading time is extremely important, which leads to a development of lighter pieces that provide the proposed goal and value.
+We raised some options for development, which were: to create all pieces from zero; or to utilize a framework.
+One person of our team went recently to Google I/O, and saw some talks about a new framwork and we decided to use it, AMP framework.
 We decided to develop both and test which would have a better performance, both the loading time as the total clicks.

 Now, it was necessary to decide which metrics we would need to analyze to decide if the new format would be a success or not.
 We listed some metrics, such as: